christophermayorga/telco-churn-project/README.md

-This is the start of the classiciation project.
+This is the start of the classification project.